01 of 03

 Map of the California Coast

 Everyone seems to have a different number for how long the California coast really is.
-The California Coastal Commission says "1,100 magnificent miles across ten degrees of latitude."
+The California Coastal Commission says "1,100 magnificent miles across 10 degrees of latitude."
 Visit California says it's 1,264 miles long.
 If you include small bays and inlets, it gets up to more than 3,000 miles.
 No matter how long it really is, it's a fascinating place for visitors.

-More than 20,000 rocks and small islands can be found offshore, but only two are tourist attractions: Catalina Island and Channel Islands National Park.
+- More than 20,000 rocks and small islands can be found offshore, but only two are tourist attractions: Catalina Island and Channel Islands National Park.
 Alcatraz is also an island, but it's inside the San Francisco Bay, not offshore.

-In parts of the Big Sur coast and north of San Francisco, the "coast" that you can reach is barely wider than the road that hugs the coastal mountains.
+- In parts of the Big Sur coast and north of San Francisco, the "coast" that you can reach is barely wider than the road that hugs the coastal mountains.

-California's beaches and natural areas vary with its geography.
+- California's beaches and natural areas vary with its geography.
 In some places, the beaches are long and sandy, but in others, they can be rocky.
 Some are bordered with lagoons full of wildlife.
 A few are made of small pebbles.

-Along the California coast between Monterey and San Francisco, farmers grow most of the brussels sprouts and artichokes produced in the US.Continue to 2 of 3 below.
+- Along the California coast between Monterey and San Francisco, farmers grow most of the brussels sprouts and artichokes produced in the United States.

 02 of 03